CLOSER-Cohorts/colectica-api/README.md

 Other examples are available on the Colectica Docs at https://docs.colectica.com/portal/api/examples/ and the API documentation is avaiable at https://discovery.closer.ac.uk/swagger/index.html

+## File Description

+get_questions.py - outputs the different item types get_question_groups.py - outputs the concepts and a link to the question items

 ## Dependencies

 Non-standard libraries are required for these: